How project status reports work: 8 steps + template

 • 41% of employees listed transparency as the number one improvement they'd like to see.

-While you shouldn’t include every little detail about how your project is going, some people will want to know more.
-For stakeholders who are looking for more in-depth information, provide links to documents or resources.
+While you shouldn't include every little detail about how your project is going, some people will want to know more.
+For stakeholders seeking more in-depth information, provide links to documents or resources.
 This can include more specific project information, like links to specific project milestones, or the broader impacts of the project, like a reference to the business goals the project is contributing to.

 Example: Include a link to the employee satisfaction survey, as well as to the larger company OKR around increasing employee engagement over the course of the fiscal year.